BlockchainCommons/zmigrate/docs/bestpractices.md

 ### Calculated & Downloaded Data

 ***[Export:] Store All Transaction Information.*** Different wallets store different information regarding transactions.
 Some of it is recoverable from the blockchain, some of it is not.
 Nonetheless, all transaction information should be stored, whether it's recoverable or not.
 Storing nonrecoverable information is obviously a requirement.
 Storing recoverable information keeps the new wallet from having to look up information on the blockchain (which is a privacy concern, as noted below).
-Storing everything held by a wallet ensures that you don't make a mistake and accidently omit something because you thought it was recoverable and it was not.
+Storing everything held by a wallet ensures that you don't make a mistake and accidentally omit something because you thought it was recoverable and it was not.

 * _Example:_ `zcashd` mostly stores nonrecoverable information regarding transactions, such as redeem scripts, but it also stores recipient addresses, which are theoretically recoverable with an outgoing viewing key.
 The "theoretical" in that statement is exactly why _all_ transaction data should be stored.